eduardohki/runlevel0.me/content/services.md

 # Services

 Are you interested in working with me?
 Just send me an email at <a href="mailto:&#115;&#101;&#114;&#118;&#105;&#99;&#101;&#115;&#43;&#119;&#101;&#98;&#115;&#105;&#116;&#101;&#64;&#114;&#117;&#110;&#108;&#101;&#118;&#101;&#108;&#48;&#046;&#109;&#101;?subject=Service%20Inquiry">&#115;&#101;&#114;&#118;&#105;&#99;&#101;&#115;&#64;&#114;&#117;&#110;&#108;&#101;&#118;&#101;&#108;&#48;&#046;&#109;&#101;</a>.
 Do you want to discuss something else?
-Feel free to hit me up anyway.
+Feel free to hit me up anyway!

 I can help you with:

 * __Developing Applications in the Cloud__: I have architected and developed _greenfield_ and _brownfield_ systems in the context of Containers, Serverless, Web Applications, REST APIs, Distributed Systems, Monoliths and Event-driven systems.
 I tend to be more on the backend side of the spectrum, but I can also work on the frontend when necessary.

-* __Migrating and Modernizing Applications on AWS__: I have a proven track record of migrations to AWS, from pre-existing on-premises applications, through database engine conversions, to large-scale migrations using the [AWS Migration Methodology](https://aws.amazon.com/cloud-migration/how-to-migrate/).
-I have also supported several teams in Modernizing their existing Applications on AWS by employing several Managed Services to enable world-class high-availability, improved Cloud costs and better productivity in general.
+* __Migrating and Modernizing Applications on AWS__: I have a proven track record of migrations to AWS, from pre-existing on-premises applications, through database engine conversions, to large-scale migrations using the [AWS Migration Methodology.](https://aws.amazon.com/cloud-migration/how-to-migrate/) I have also supported several teams in Modernizing their existing Applications on AWS by employing several Managed Services to enable world-class high-availability, improved Cloud costs and better productivity in general.

 * __Consulting__: I also offer support to companies in developing technical strategies, helping Software teams deliver faster and safer, collaboratively discussing software architecture improvements and building the bridge between technical and product teams.